 In 1966 all three grades of junior high were integrated.
 Previously all-white junior high and elementary schools enrolled a total of 1,002 African Americans.

-On September 8, 1967 African Americans entered five previously all-white high schools as Fort Worth’s schools were integrated through the twelfth grade.
+On September 8, 1967—the first day of the new school year—African Americans entered five previously all-white high schools as Fort Worth’s schools were integrated through the twelfth grade.
 An integration process originally scheduled to take twelve years had taken only five.

 A total of 6,481 African-American students enrolled in mixed-race schools in 1967.